mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 In this section I outline how these experiences connect to broader research issues on PBL,  media and game creation within informal learning environments.

-The barriers to undertaking practical PBL projects, particularly in a UK computing context are explored in a following section and and in the Literature Review in Chapter 2 of this thesis.

-The value of drawing of working with learners interests and creating authentic products is well explored via foundational PBL tactics and is explored in game making context in convincing research.
-My motivation of empowerment and freedom of expression in my involvement with DIY music events and protest culture aligns with broader movements who advocate equality of access to digital participatory culture through building fluency of media production.
+Drawing on learner's interests and creating authentic products is a foundational approach of PBL and is explored in game making context in convincing research.
+My past aims surrounding empowerment and freedom of expression through DIY music events and protest culture aligns with broader movements who advocate equality of access to digital participatory culture.
+However, my experiences highlight the barriers to undertaking practical project-based learning (PBL) projects, particularly in a UK computing context, a theme which is explored further in the literature review.

-The process of affecting short term systemic change only to suffer later backlash has provoked in me a desire to help others explore a more critical exploration of their place within wider systems.
-While this desire may seems tangential to the activities of participants in this study, they can be argued to be of fundamental importance to any act of community participation.
-Recent work on transformative agency within socio-cultural frameworks offers promising theoretical support.
+The process of being involved in short term systemic change only to suffer later backlash has guided me to help others explore a more critical exploration of their own place within wider systems.
+This may seem tangential to the activities of participants studies in this research, however such processes of building agency in a fledgling community can be seen as important acts of community participation.
 A special issue of Mind and Culture [@kajamaa_young_2019] focuses on young people, digital mediation, and transformative agency.
+This theme is explored by RQ.3 and becomes the guiding principle of Chapter 7.

-Finally, a certain improvisational approach or messiness is present in previous work.
-While the process can seem a bit chaotic the results which incorporate ideas from diverse participants, also build a collective understanding of the problem area among participants which is as valuable as the proposed solution.
-In the context of a communal approach to transformative agency, these sketchy approaches, can also mitigate the effects unintended and unwelcome consequences through rapid, responsive adjustment in the course of a project.
-These factors are  present in the mutually evolving nature of the methodology of the study, a process explored in later chapters in reflections on design based research.
+Improvisational approaches present or messiness in my previous work may seem chaotic, the process builds a collective understanding of the problem area among participants.
+This communal experience of transformative agency also has the potential to  mitigate the effects unintended and unwelcome consequences through rapid, responsive adjustment in the course of a project.
+In addition, I find useful Rogoff's reflection that initial first impressions of a 'chaotic' environment of learning in a community of learners are false impressions that stem from a lack of understanding of the underlying structure of activity [-@rogoff_developing_nodate, p.
+219].
+These aspects are explored in later chapters in reflections on design based research.

 <!-- Rogoff reflection on the seemingly chaotic processes happening in a community of learners [].   -->